Scenario-based Nonlinear Model Predictive Control for Building Heating Systems: Case study

 \subsubsection{Comparison between the nonlinear Modelica model and the linear model}

+Recalling Remarks \ref{rem:linearModel}-\ref{rem:nonlinearModelTested}, we present here a comparison between the controllers that use the Modelica model with respect to the ones that use the linear model.
+While using the Modelica model in the closed-loop for computing the evolution of the system results in a bias towards the nonlinear controllers, it is nevertheless of interest analyzing how good the linear controllers are compared to the ones using the Modelica model.

-We can notice from Table \ref{tab:totalCosts} that all the controllers that use Modelica perform better than their linear counterparts for all the values of $\alpha\geq 100$.
+From Table \ref{tab:totalCosts}, we can see that all the controllers that use Modelica perform better than their linear counterparts for all the values of $\alpha\geq 100$.
 For $\alpha =50$, instead, the linear model yields a lower total cost than the one of Modelica in 3 out of 5 cases.
 Nevertheless, the linear model might seem to work better, i.e.\ to have a lower total cost, for a lower value of $\alpha$ because it always allows a large discomfort cost and it cannot manage well to keep the temperature within or close to the comfort bounds.
 The total cost can therefore be lower than for the Modelica-based controllers, but this occurs because the energy cost is low and the discomfort cost, although high, does not have a large impact on the total cost for a small $\alpha$.
 This also explains why for a large $\alpha$, i.e. for $\alpha\geq 100$, the total cost of the linear model controllers can become much higher than the one of the controllers that use Modelica.
 Indeed, the discomfort cost is always high, but the larger penalization, i.e.\ the larger $\alpha$, makes the total cost much higher.
-This fact can also be observed from Table \ref{tab:Kh}, where we can notice that in all the cases these values are much higher for the controllers with the linear models than for the respective controllers with the Modelica models, resulting therefore in a much higher discomfort for the linear models.
+This fact can also be observed from Table \ref{tab:Kh}, where we observe a much higher discomfort for all the controllers with the linear models.
 The same conclusions can be drawn by analyzing Figure \ref{fig:comfortViolation}, which displays the results of Table \ref{tab:Kh}.
-We can observe that the controllers that use the Modelica model behave always better, in terms of comfort, than the respective controllers with the linear model and that the discomfort yielded by the linear model is very high.
-Therefore, we can conclude that the controllers using the nonlinear Modelica model outperform the controllers using the linearized model.
+Moreover, from Figure \ref{fig:percentageCost} we can notice how for all the values of $\alpha$ the controllers that use the linear model have a much higher comfort cost component than an energy cost component.
+The linear model does not employ more energy to reduce the comfort, which in turn results in high comfort violations.
+This concept will be discussed also in Section \ref{sec:representativeSim}.
+We can therefore conclude that, independently of the bias mentioned in Remark \ref{rem:linearModel}, the linear model in this case fails to provide satisfactory performance in terms of comfort for the occupants of the building.